powsybl/powsybl.github.io/pages/documentation/developer/tutorials/topology.md

 ---

 # How to manage topological views?
-This example aims to create a substation with a node/breaker topology model and to visit it through the bus/breaker and the bus views.
+This example aims first to create a substation with a node/breaker topology model and to visit it through the bus/breaker and the bus views.
-In a second time, we create the same substation with a bus/breaker topology model and we visit it through the bus/breaker and the bus views.
+Then, we create the same substation with a bus/breaker topology model and we visit it through the bus/breaker and the bus views.
 The corresponding code is fully available in the [topology](https://github.com/powsybl/powsybl-tutorials) tutorial.